-- HSO 1: To support the provision of after-care facilities for vulnerable groups (such as older people, people undergoing addiction treatment, people with disabilities, etc.) within appropriately located and designed Primary Health Centres, in order to improve social inclusion across the county. - HSO 2: To support the increased provision of accessible and equitable primary care and mental health services at appropriate locations across the county.
+- HSO 1 Support the provision of after-care facilities for vulnerable groups (such as older people, people undergoing addiction treatment, people with disabilities, etc.) within appropriately located and designed Primary Health Centres, in order to improve social inclusion across the county. - HSO 2 Support the increased provision of accessible and equitable primary care and mental health services at appropriate locations across the county.

-- HSO 3: To support the delivery of infrastructure, facilities and services that promote and support healthy communities across Kildare.
-This includes progress to establish primary care centres in Kilcock, Celbridge and Kildare Town and the provision of high quality amenity space that promotes healthy lifestyles. - HSO 4: To support the work of Kildare Sports Partnership and the Sport's National Governing Bodies to increase participation in sports and physical activity. - HSO 5: To support the implementation of Healthy Ireland Strategy and the Healthy Schools programme across Kildare.
+HSO 3 Support the delivery of infrastructure, facilities and services that promote and support healthy communities across Kildare.
+This includes progress to establish primary care centres in Kilcock, Celbridge and Kildare Town and the provision of high quality amenity space that promotes healthy lifestyles.

+- HSO 4 Support the work of Kildare Sports Partnership and the Sports National Governing Bodies to increase participation in sports and physical activity. - HSO 5 Support the implementation of Healthy Ireland Strategy and the Healthy Schools programme across Kildare.

-11.15 Fire Services
+11.15 FIRE SERVICES